 The Water System completed construction of the Owens Lake Dust Mitigation Program - Phase 9/10 Project by the compliance deadline of December 31, 2017.
 The Phase 9/10 Project entailed mitigating dust emissions from an additional 3.62 square miles of Owens Lake playa through use of Gravel Blanket, Managed Vegetation, and Shallow Flooding Best Available Control Measures at a cost of \$268 million.
 At completion of Phase 9/10, the Department has now controlled dust emission on 48.6 square miles of Owens Lake playa, resulting in 99.4% overall reduction in PM10 emissions.
-In accordance with the 2014 Stipulated Judgement, and as modeled by the District in the 2016 SIP, the Owens Valley Planning Area reached the regulatory finish line necessary for attainment of NAAQS by the end of 2017.
-The annual cost of operating and maintaining all infrastructure constructed at Owens Lake in the last three years runs at an average of \$34 million.
-All improvements made to Owens Lake as part of dust mitigation efforts are recorded as Utility Plant in the year made.
+In accordance with the 2014 Stipulated Judgement, and as modeled by the District in the 2016 SIP, the Owens Valley Planning Area (OVPA) reached the regulatory finish line necessary for attainment of NAAQS by the end of 2017.
+An attainment demonstration package prepared by LADWP, which employs EPA's Exceptional Events Rule from 2018 through 2020, was submitted to Great Basin Unified Air Pollution Control District (GBUAPCD) in early 2021 for their consideration.
+Despite this, GBUAPCD refuses to move the OVPA into attainment status, and has issued new dust mitigation contingency orders in 2021 and 2022 totaling approximately 120 acres in size.
+The estimated total cost of the recently ordered projects is approximately \$14 million.